stockialex/javascript/infinity-scroll/README.md

 :hammer: I make it using HTML, CSS and Javascript.

 :anchor: I used the Unsplash.com API to get the images (https://unsplash.com/developers).

+It helped me to practice APIs calls and to stay in sharp using vanilla javascript.